thomasjin05/Thyroidectomy-simulation/README.md

 - The page is opened in Chrome, Edge, Firefox, or Safari.

 If a Windows error such as `800A03EA` appears, Windows is trying to execute the JavaScript file directly with Windows Script Host.
 Open the HTML file instead.

-## Educational Scope

-This simulator is a simplified teaching model.
-It is meant to help visualize major anatomy and the logic of a thyroidectomy workflow, including:

-- Layered exposure through skin, subplatysmal flaps, and strap muscle separation.
-- Identification and protection of the recurrent laryngeal nerve.
-- Identification and preservation of parathyroid glands and their blood supply.
-- Careful control of superior and inferior thyroid vessels.
-- Use of modern energy instruments in selected steps.
-- Central compartment lymph node packet mobilization and clearance in a teaching case.
-- Final hemostasis and closure.

-The anatomy, positions, proportions, and operative sequence are schematic.
-Real patients vary substantially in thyroid shape, vessel branching, parathyroid position, lymph node disease, nerve branching, and surgical approach.

 ## Disclaimers